Education, health and care plans (EHCP)

 An EHC plan is sometimes referred to as an EHCP.

-Ordinarily available provision
+Ordinarily available provision (OAP)

 Most young people with SEND will have their needs met without an EHC Plan as schools can give a significant amount of extra help through SEN support.